Entire Space Counterfactual Learning for Reliable Content Recommendations: Experiments

 \subsection{Additional Study on Intrinsic Estimation Bias}

-In this section, we investigate the IEB issue with ESMM and the superiority of ESCM$^2$ to handle this issue.
-The field "Label" in \tabref{tab:cvrbias} displays the average of the actual CVR in the click space, which upper bounds the average actual CVR in the exposure space that we care for.
-Comparing it with the average CVR estimates over the exposure space reveals the lower-bound of CVR estimation bias.
-Several meaningful observations are noted.
+In this section, we examine the IEB defect in ESMM and assess the effectiveness of ESCM$^2$ in addressing it.
+We compare the average CVR labels ($\bar{r}$) with the model estimates ($\tilde{r}$) as shown in \tabref{tab:cvrbias}.
+Since conversion labels are only available within the click space, $\bar{r}$ serves as an upper bound for the actual average CVR across the entire exposure space.
+Thus, any deviation from $\bar{r}$ provides a lower-bound estimate of the CVR estimation bias.

-First, the CVR estimates provided by ESMM are consistently higher than the actual values.
-On the industrial trainset, for instance, the actual CVR average does not surpass 0.095, whereas the ESMM reaches 0.158.
-For the test set, an overestimation of 0.124 is also observed.
-These observations back up the existence of IEB that we detail in \thmref{thm:ieb}.

-Second, ESCM$^2$ alleviates the IEB issue, which verifies our claims in \thmref{thm:anti-ieb}.
-On the industrial benchmark, for instance, ESCM$^2$-IPS decreases the average estimation error by around 0.031 (0.035) on the training (test) set; ESCM$^2$-DR reduces the error by 0.037 (0.045) on the training (test) set.
+\tabref{tab:cvrbias} indicates that ESMM consistently overestimates CVR values, validating the theoretical result in \thmref{thm:ieb} and confirming the presence of IEB.
+Conversely, ESCM$^2$ significantly mitigates CVR estimation bias.
+On the industry dataset, ESCM$^2$-IPS achieves a bias reduction of 48.95\% and 28.55\% in the training and test sets, respectively, while ESCM$^2$-DR achieves reductions of 58.58\% and 36.81\%.Similar improvements are observed on the Ali-CCP dataset, with ESCM$^2$-IPS and ESCM$^2$-DR reducing bias by comparable percentages, highlighting the general effectiveness of ESCM$^2$ in addressing IEB.
+This efficacy is attributed to the counterfactual regularizers in ESCM$^2$, which ensure unbiased CVR estimates, as demonstrated in \thmref{thm:anti-ieb}